TorranceYang/MovieSuggestions/README.md

-# python-getting-started
+# Movie Suggestions

-A barebones Python app, which can easily be deployed to Heroku.
+A barebones Python app that queries a database, and suggests movies for you to watch based on the parameters you give it.
+Made for Duke COMPSCI 316 - Databases (2017)

+Here's how to set it up and deploy to Heroku.

+Site is viewable at http://movie-suggestion-316.herokuapp.com

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.